C0deBunny/rock-paper-scissors/README.md

 ### Pseudocode step 3:
 Write the logic to get the human choice\
 1. Get human choice
-2. prompt if human choice is (Rock, Paper, Scissors)
+2. Prompt if human choice is (Rock, Paper, Scissors)
 3. Return human choice

+### Pseudocode step 4:
+Declare the players score variables\
+1. If human choice wins from computer choice increment point
+2. Print winner of battle
+3. Display points of human vs computer